SophieSjoberg/royale-with-cheese/README.md

 Royale with Cheese is an app to search movies by a specific genre.
 This was our first approach with APIs, we connected to https://www.themoviedb.org/documentation/api to get the results we wanted.
-We also made our first user authentication process with Devise and partially implemented Stripe.
+We also made our first user authentication process with Devise and implemented orders and order summary page.

 ## Contributors
 * Francesco Falchi: https://github.com/NegativeKarma